cockpit-project/cockpit/doc/protocol.md

 The "ping" command is simply a keep alive.

-No additional fields are defined.
+No additional fields are defined, but any are allowed.
+If a "channel" is set this "ping" will be forwarded.
+Otherwise it be limited to a single hop.

 An example of a ping: